|Voice Lessons||180 hours|

 |Spring||January through May|

 The Academy of Vocal Arts’ entrance assessment tests the artist’s knowledge of piano, solfège, theory and harmony, music history, including the history of opera and the important singers of each epoch.
 The test results are evaluated by the faculty and the executive director, who then determine the course of action needed to raise any artist’s level of musical proficiency.

 Because of AVA’s intimate size and scope, resident artists receive continuous feedback from the music faculty.
 Student performances and competency are evaluated by the faculty for musical accuracy of pitch and rhythm, linguistic abilities in foreign languages, interpretive freedom, ability to communicate with the audience, as well as proficiency in vocal technique, clarity of tone, and overall vocal progress.
 Each of these areas is monitored over the period of the student’s study at AVA.
 Semi-annual reviews are scheduled to discuss all of the above as well as role assignments, career options and any other issues pertaining to their career and performance at the Academy of Vocal Arts.

 Comprehensive evaluations, which include performance reviews and course grades, take place at the end of the school year.
-Students will be required to take examinations in the following courses: all languages, opera history, history of singers, music theory and piano.
+Students will be required to take examinations in the following courses: all languages, opera history, and history of singers.
 All performances are reviewed by the faculty.
 In cases where insufficient progress is being made, the singer will be notified in writing of such, and corrective suggestions will be made to help avoid disciplinary action.

 All graduating artists must prepare a full-length recital of representative works from the major historic periods and styles of vocal literature.
 Excerpts from these recitals will be selected by the music faculty to be presented by the graduates in a final public performance on the occasion of their graduation.